Volunteer

 Volunteers are vital to our mission.

-Volunteers founded our organization in 1981.
-More than 40 years later, they are as important as ever to the care we provide.
+Volunteers founded our organization in 1981, and more than four decades later, they remain at the heart of the care we provide.

 Our volunteers come from all walks of life.
-Some work during the day, some are retired, and others volunteer while attending school.
-Whatever your life allows, we work with you to find an opportunity that fits.
+Some work full time, some are retired, and others volunteer while attending school.
+No matter your schedule or stage of life, we work with you to find an opportunity that fits.

 Getting started is easy.